 The 'NOT READY' valve status is caused only by a serious, non-rectifiable fault.

-If the 'NOT READY' valve status occurs, the valve must be sent to MOOG GmbH or an authorized MOOG service center for inspection.
+▶ If the 'NOT READY' valve status occurs, the valve must be sent to MOOG GmbH or one of our authorized MOOG service centers for inspection.

 Mechanical fail-safe state due to fault reaction